rdewolf127/NESARC-Wave-1/README.md

-The files in this repository are part of the Wesleyan Data Analysis & Interpretation specialization on Coursera.
-They use the NESRAC Wave 1 data to measure various relationships between variables created by the NESARC survey responses that correspond to opioid abuse.
+The files in this repository use the NESRAC Wave 1 data and various modeling and machine learning techniques to to study opioid abuse related variables.

 More information on this project can be found at http:/signalwolf.com